irmen/Pyro4/docs/source/config.rst

 SOCK_REUSE              bool    False          Should SO_REUSEADDR be used on sockets that Pyro creates.
 PREFER_IP_VERSION       int     4              The IP address type that is preferred (4=ipv4, 6=ipv6, 0=let OS decide).
 THREADING2              bool    False          Use the threading2 module if available instead of Python's standard threading module
-THREADPOOL_SIZE         int     16             For the thread pool server: amount of worker threads to be spawned.
-THREADPOOL_ALLOW_QUEUE  bool    False          When no free threads: allow new connections to be put into a wait queue (old behavior), or return connection error (new default behavior)
-FLAME_ENABLED           bool    False          Should Pyro Flame be enabled on the server SERIALIZER              str     serpent        The wire protocol serializer to use for clients/proxies (one of: serpent, json, marshal, pickle, dill)
+THREADPOOL_SIZE         int     40             For the thread pool server: maximum number of threads running THREADPOOL_SIZE_MIN     int     4              For the thread pool server: minimum number of threads running FLAME_ENABLED           bool    False          Should Pyro Flame be enabled on the server SERIALIZER              str     serpent        The wire protocol serializer to use for clients/proxies (one of: serpent, json, marshal, pickle, dill)
 SERIALIZERS_ACCEPTED    set     json,marshal,  The wire protocol serializers accepted in the server/daemon.